bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 We were originally trying to match puzzles to metas based on whether the text given after a puzzle solve used the character's name.
 I pretty quickly decided that the text was completely useless for meta-matching, since I found a relatively straightforward mechanic for matching an answer to a poker suit and half of the initially-matched answers did not do that.
 I then backpedalled on that statement immediately when I found where the number came from.

-Great, we now have five cards and an extremely clear mechanic for matching them to the puzzles (which took some time to figure out).
+Great, we now have five cards and an extremely clear mechanic for matching them to the tables (which took some time to figure out).
 Surely this would be easy... but, well, missing two cards meant the solution was a lot less constrained.
 I eventually logicked out which two cards we needed to fill in the hole and promptly attempted to find a list of backsolve answers.
 I found one that fit the ace of hearts, but didn't submit it to anything, instead trying to solve the meta with the fake answer.

 I soon worked out an answer of FACE CARD SHARES.